r4yan2/kittens/README.md

 is the maximum number of votes taken by a single film.
 The problem with the threshold is that by using a too low value there is a few (but still significant) improvement.
-If the threshol is high (80%+) the recommendation accuracy is HIGH, but there are no more than few film in the top-n so a good compromise coul be using top-n with high threshold in conjunction with other recommendations algorithm
+If the threshol is high (80%+) the recommendation accuracy is HIGH, but there are no more than few film in the top-n so a good compromise could be using top-n with high threshold in conjunction with other recommendations algorithm

 ## Advanced Options